entralliance/entralliance.github.io/index.rst

 .. figure:: ./images/entr_runtime_diagram.png
    :width: 300
    :alt: Block diagram of the ENTR Runtime container.
 The image is based on Jupyter all spark notebook, which in turn is based on Ubuntu.
-The runtime adds the OpenOA and Entr Warehouse packages to this stack.
+The runtime adds the OpenOA, Entr Warehouse, and example data to this stack.

    Block diagram of the ENTR Runtime container.
 The image is based on Jupyter all spark notebook, which in turn is based on Ubuntu.
-The runtime adds the OpenOA and Entr Warehouse packages to this stack.
+The runtime adds the OpenOA, Entr Warehouse, and example data to this stack.

 The ENTR runtime is implemented as a Docker container (`hosted here <https://ghcr.io/entralliance/entr_runtime>`_), providing a unified analysis environment in which the ENTR environment can be deployed in a “write once, run anywhere” and platform-independent way.
 (`Docker <https://www.docker.com>`_ is a cross-platform containerization software that has become the de facto standard for